gluesql/gluesql/docs/blog/2023-05-30-revolutionizing-databases-by-unifying-query-interfaces.md

 In both of the above examples, GlueSQL can directly address and solve the issues.
 It offers the convenience of a uniform query interface to deal with these matters.
 In certain scenarios, even the construction of a data pipeline can potentially be solved with a single SQL query, thanks to GlueSQL.

-## Benefits to developers: a considerable reduction in development costs, making it easier and more cost-effective to create purpose-built databases
+## Benefits to Database Developers: Drastically Lowering Development Costs and Simplifying the Creation of Purpose-Built Databases
 If you want to support SQL in the desired environment, using GlueSQL essentially requires you to implement an interface for Storage.
 There's no need to support all functionalities from the beginning.
 You can start lightly, choosing and implementing storage features suitable for the environment you want to create.
 To facilitate this, GlueSQL also provides a library in the form of a test suite to easily validate the storage you've implemented.

 Lowering development costs in this way will enable a broader range of developers to support the GlueSQL query interface.
 As more developers join, a significant synergy can be generated.
 Designing a query interface from scratch involves a great deal of work, including planning and supporting the interface for different target programming languages.